 - 7.3.9 All props must have shrouds.
 The shrouds must surround the prop and have at least a 2" (5.1cm) distance between the spinning disk of the prop and the edges of the shroud (front and back).
 If you have a guard across the opening to prevent the insertion of a finger, this distance can be minimal.
 Commercial thrusters qualify as is, as long as they are shrouded. - 7.3.10 A vehicle will not be allowed in the water without a properly working kill switch and prop shrouds. - 7.3.11 All vehicles must be positively buoyant by at least one half of one percent (0.5%) of their mass when they have been shut off via the kill switch. - 7.3.12 The officials will suspend the operation of a vehicle at any time they deem that it is required by safety or security considerations.
 Teams may be required to submit technical descriptions of their vehicle to the officials in advance of the competition, with the goal of identifying potential safety concerns well in advance.
 When required, such technical information submitted to the judges will be held in confidence until the end of the competition. - 7.3.13 Multiple vehicles (two total) are allowed in the competition.
 Each vehicle must include all the safety features mentioned above.
 Along with the above requirements, these are specifications for multiple vehicles: - The total dry volume for all the vehicles must fit within the maximum volume defined in the rules.
 The vehicles are not required to start joined together, nor are they required to rejoin at the completion of the run. - Each vehicle will be weighed, and the bonuses/penalties will be calculated on a per vehicle basis. - From the dock, each vehicle must pass through the validation gate first before heading off for its desired task. - A team may elect to kill one vehicle and bring it back to the dock.
 If one (or more) vehicles are still out on the course, the competition time continues to count down (think of them as a swarm).
-The run for the vehicle that is removed from the course (due to a breach or is killed by the team captain) is over.
-Once it has returned to the dock, it may be redeployed and any time. - The competition timer is only stopped when the last vehicle out on the course is under diver control and returning to the dock.
-The timer starts again once this last vehicle has returned to the dock. - Teams wishing to have communication between each vehicle must post their method and frequencies on the official forum by a specified date (see forum for details).
-Frequencies that are always off limits for inter-sub communication are the frequency range used by the pingers. - Inter-vehicle communication and cueing of one vehicle by another is an advanced behavior that merits special points.
+Any vehicle that has been killed or has breached will be returned to the dock and can be redeployed at any time. - The competition timer is only stopped when the last vehicle out on the course is under diver control and returning to the dock.
+The timer starts again once this last vehicle has returned to the dock, or the first vehicle leaves the dock (starting its new run). - Teams wishing to have communication between each vehicle must post their method and frequencies on the official forum by a specified date (see forum for details).
+Acoustic frequencies that are always off limits for inter-sub communication are the frequency range used by the pingers. - Inter-vehicle communication and cueing of one vehicle by another is an advanced behavior that merits special points.
 If such behavior is executed, teams are encouraged to present post-run supporting documentation (e.g., vehicle logs) to the judges.